HappySpring/Easy_NetCDF/Readme.md

 ### Know problems

 + This toolbox does not support groups.
-And there is not plan to add this feature in near future.
+And there is no plan to add this feature in near future.

 -----------------------------------------------